Whit3Manu/haskell-katas/README.md

 # haskell-katas
-This repository contains my solutions to SQL katas from Codewars.
+This repository contains my solutions to haskell katas from Codewars.